 As with drug prescribing, payments to media entities control their output.
-The article in ProPublica, like with IT media firms, is filled with ridiculous claims by the recipients of payments that the payments do not impact their prescription writing.
+Like with IT media firms, the article in ProPublica is filled with ridiculous claims by the recipients of payments that the payments do not impact their prescription writing.

 - SAP uses a media model that is used by other industries.

-- The media model intends to control behaviour and to use the release of selective information and in many cases, false information to influence behavior.
+- The media model intends to control behavior and use selective information release and, in many cases, false information to influence behavior.
 There are very few independent sources of information on SAP or IT generally, and therefore it is a simple matter to influence media entities.

-- In the case of SAP, it has enormous multinationals called consulting companies that serve as reliable message repeaters.
+- In the SAP case, it has enormous multinationals called consulting companies that serve as reliable message repeaters.